Silvia Tcherassi

-Silvia Tcherassi (born 21 August 1964) is a Miami-based, fashion designer, born in Barranquilla, Atlantico, Colombia.
+Silvia Tcherassi (born 21 August 1964) is a Colombian fashion designer, born in Barranquilla, Atlantico, Colombia.

 Personal life and education

 Silvia Tcherassi was born on August 21, 1965, in Barranquilla, Colombia.
 She started her artistic career as an interior designer and transitioned to fashion design.
 Tcherassi is married to Mauricio Espinosa and had two children, Sofia and Mauricio.
 Her daughter followed her mother steps and studies in Parsons School of Design.
 Her atelier is located in Miami, Florida.